Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has.Margaret Mead

 • DSHS = Department of Social and Health Services

 • ATOD = Alcohol, Tobacco & Other Drugs

 • CPWI = Community Prevention & Wellness Initiative

 • VISD = Vashon Island School District

-• SAMSHA = Substance Abuse and Mental Health Services Administration
+• SAMHSA = Substance Abuse and Mental Health Services Administration

 Yes.
 There are many things volunteers can do to support VARSA’s efforts.
 Depending on the time you have, it could be as little as helping at a community presentation helping to co-ordinate community event, to serving on a subcommittee.

-Community Prevention and Wellness Initiative is a State funded grant that is designed to reduce underage drinking primarily in the 8th & 10th grades.
-How this is accomplished is by funding prevention programs in the school and community as well as providing a full-time Prevention/Intervention Specialist for the middle and high schools.
+Community Prevention and Wellness Initiative (CPWI) is State funding designed to reduce underage substance use.
+This is accomplished by funding prevention programs in the school and community.

 Indirectly.
 Some of the strategies may have an impact as part of the Prevention Spectrum on either of these two issues but the primary focus is reducing ATOD use in youth.